Lenawee County is named for the Native American word meaning “male” or “man”, from the Delaware word “leno” or “lenno” or the Shawnee word “leanawai”.

 Contractor: Avery Knapp & Company and Allen & Van Tassel

 Description: The building faces east and is a two story red colored brick and stone structure.
-The building is located on landscaped grounds and has a projecting central section on the east side with a large rounded arch rising to the top of the second story with a third story section with peaked roof.
+The building is located on landscaped grounds in the center of Adrian.
+The foundation is of rusticated stone, and rises six feet from the ground.
+The building has a projecting central section on the east side with a large rounded arch rising to the top of the second story with a third story section with peaked roof.
 The building widens in stages to the main section.
 On the center of the roof is a high square ornate tower with round white colored cupola at the top.
-The interior has classic reliefs and terra-cotta trim.
-The courtroom which now houses the Commissioners is located on the west side of the second story.
+There are classic reliefs and terra-cotta trim.
+In the interior, the layout is cruciform in shape.
+The first story has a floor made of tiles laid in geometric patterns.
+Two grand staircases lead to the second story, located on each side of the center hallway.
+The staircases have Georgia yellow pine as does the wainscoting.
+The courtroom which now houses the Commissioners is located on the west side of the second story and has a high ceiling and woodwork.

-See: The architect, Edward Oscar Fallis & Company of Toledo, also designed the courthouses in Monroe County; and in Kansas in Montgomery County; and in Ohio in Paulding County, and in Williams County.
+See: The architect, Edward Oscar Fallis & Company of Toledo, Ohio also designed the courthouses in Monroe County; and in Illinois in Schuyler County, in Indiana in Noble County, in Kansas in Montgomery County; and in Ohio in Paulding County, and in Williams County.

 County Judicial Building – Adrian